 - can access and mobilize the necessary external resources, knowledge and networks

 General competences - upon successful completion the student

-- can plan and execute various tasks, both individually and in groups, that take place over a longer period of time and which are in line with ethical requirements and guidelines.
+- can plan and execute various tasks, both individually and in groups, that take place over a longer period of time and which are in line with ethical and sustainability requirements and guidelines.

 - is able to disseminate knowledge on theories, problems and solutions in writing, orally and other relevant means.

 - can exchange viewpoints and experience with others based with the point of departure in theories within innovation and entrepreneurship with the purpose to develop good practice.